aleen42/PersonalWiki/Programming/JavaScript/high_performance/string_regular_expressions/string_regular_expressions.md

 };
 ```

 Unless there's more trailing whitespace than other text, this generally ends up being faster than the previous solution that used a lazy quantifier.
-In fact, it's so much faster that in IE, Safari, Chrome, and Opera 10, it even beats using two substitutions, as those browsers have all contain special optimization for greedy repetition.
+In fact, it's so much faster in IE, Safari, Chrome, and Opera 10, it even beats using two substitutions, as those browsers have all contain special optimization for greedy repetition.
 However, it's considerably slower in Firefox, and Opera 9, so at least for now, using two substitutions still holds up better cross-browser features.

 ##### 2.6.2 **Trimming without regular expressions**